Corysia/Unity-Oculus-Example/README.md

 * Find your `Sphere` in your hierarchy
 	* Add a `Rigidbody` component
 	* Add an `OVRGrabbable` component

+That's it for the sphere.
+You can do this now with any other object you'd like to pick up (that isn't marked static).

+### Allow Your Hands to Grab
 * Find `LeftHandAnchor` and `RightHandAnchor` under the `OVRPlayerController` in your heirarchy.
 	* Select them both and add a `Sphere Collider`
 		* Set the radius to `0.05`